Maguiresbridge shooting: Two people killed and two in hospital

 "We can advise there is no ongoing risk to the public.
 A further update will follow in due course.”

-Earlier this morning the PSNI had advised that the Drumeer Road had been closed to traffic.
+The PSNI issued a statement just before 10am to say that the Drumeer Road had been closed to traffic.

+It then issued a further statement at 11:30am to confirm details of the shootings.

+The Northern Ireland Ambulance Service said it received a 999 call at 8:21am this morning.
+Three ambulances, a paramedic and the Air Ambulance were tasked to the scene.

 Speaking from London, former DUP leader Arlene Foster said the news was “just absolutely devastating” and the last thing you expect to hear from Maguiresbridge, which she described as “a very sleepy little village in Fermanagh”.